-When it comes to estate planning and asset distribution after someone passes away, it’s essential to understand the distinction between probate and non-probate property.
+When it comes to estate planning and asset distribution after someone passes away, it’s essential to understand the distinction between probate and non probate property.
 These terms refer to two different types of assets and the processes by which they are transferred to beneficiaries.

 - Transfer Process: Probate assets require court-supervised administration through the probate process, which involves validating the will, paying debts, and distributing assets.
 Non-probate assets, on the other hand, transfer directly to beneficiaries outside of probate, following the instructions or designations made by the deceased person.